oracle/terraform-provider-oci/website/docs/d/database_tools_database_tools_connections.html.markdown

 * `compartment_id` - (Required) The ID of the compartment in which to list resources.
 * `display_name` - (Optional) A filter to return only resources that match the entire specified display name.
+* `related_resource_identifier` - (Optional) A filter to return only resources associated to the related resource identifier OCID passed in the query string.
+* `runtime_support` - (Optional) A filter to return only resources with one of the specified runtimeSupport values.
 * `state` - (Optional) A filter to return only resources their `lifecycleState` matches the specified `lifecycleState`.
 * `type` - (Optional) A filter to return only resources their type matches the specified type.